YuSugihara/ancseq/README.md

   -v, --version      show program's version number and exit
 ```

-**We recoomend to specify the outgroup to avoid misinterpretation of the ancestral states of nodes.
+**We recommend to specify the outgroup to avoid misinterpretation of the ancestral states of nodes.
 See more detail [here](#Example-4--Running-ancseq-specifing-outgroup).**

 + [Example 1 : Running ancseq for nucleotide sequence alignment](#example-1--running-ancseq-for-nucleotide-sequence-alignment)
 + [Example 2 : Running ancseq for amino acid sequence alignment](#example-2--running-ancseq-for-amino-acid-sequence-alignment)